On the stability and instability of Kelvin-Stuart cat's-eye flows: Spectral stability for co-periodic perturbations

-Unlike the hyperbolic tangent shear flow ($\ep=0$), the Kelvin-stuart vortex $\omega_\ep$ ($0 < \ep < 1$) depends on both $x$ and $y$ which are non-separable anymore.
-In the original variables $(x,y)$, this makes it impossible to decompose the associated eigenvalue problem arising from the variational problem into a series of 1-dimensional eigenvalue problems like what we did from \eqref{elip02} to \eqref{mode0}-\eqref{modek} for the shear case.
-Fortunately, we find a perfect change of variables, through which we can reduce the non-shear case $0 < \ep < 1$ into the shear case $\ep = 0$.
+Unlike the hyperbolic tangent shear flow ($\ep=0$), the Kelvin--Stuart vortex $\omega_\ep$ ($0<\ep<1$) depends genuinely on both $x$ and $y$, so the problem is no longer separable.
+In the original variables $(x,y)$, this prevents us from decomposing the associated eigenvalue problem arising from the variational problem into a family of 1-dimensional eigenvalue problems, as in the reduction from \eqref{elip02} to \eqref{mode0}-\eqref{modek} for the shear case.
+We overcome this difficulty by introducing a suitable change of variables, which reduces the non-shear case $0<\ep<1$ to the shear case $\ep=0$.